khofstadter/bcmi.khofstadter.com/README.md

 ## todo:

+### Aphorisms project
+- 3D sound
+	- decide on how to spatialise e.g. ambisonic;
+	- test 2D slider?
+- sound texture:
+	- organise assets;
+	- make short excerpts;
+		- voice;
+		- instrument;
+- connect BCMI
+- perhaps a GUI for the whole projects (BCMI control + mixer type + 2D slider);
+- how to control all output with one MOTU knob?
+- do we need a better 15V power supply?

+### general
 - crisscross data between sc and processing;
 - try to play a large file back in sc;
 - experiment with new Wifi shield;